MattechLab/monalisa/README.md

 # monalisa
-This repository contains code for performing MRI reconstruction using Non-Uniform Fast Fourier Transform (NUFFT).
-This implementation is designed to handle non-uniformly sampled data points, which is a common scenario in some advanced MRI techniques.
+This repository contains code for performing MRI reconstruction with non-cartesian or cartesian data.
+Several iterative reconstruction are implemented.
+They all consist in minimizing a regularized or non-regularized least-square objective function.

 ## MRI Reconstruction with Non-Uniform Fast Fourier Transform (NUFFT)

 ## Overview
-This repository contains code for performing MRI reconstruction using Non-Uniform Fast Fourier Transform (NUFFT).
-This implementation is specifically designed to handle non-uniformly sampled data points, which is a common scenario in some advanced MRI techniques.
+This repository contains code for performing MRI reconstruction with non-cartesian or cartesian data.
+Several iterative reconstruction are implemented.
+They all consist in minimizing a regularized or non-regularized least-square objective function.

 ## Usage and installation
 To get started with the MRI reconstruction code, follow these steps: